-The market for coaching in the workplace is large and complicated.
-Clients who hire coaches expect established standards which allow them to recognize professional, excellent coaching.
-Since its founding, the DGSv has worked towards greater transparency on the market for all parties involved through standardization, to the benefit of serious coaches as well as clients.
+The market for supervision and coaching in the workplace is large and complicated.
+Clients who hire supervisors/coaches expect established standards which allow them to recognize professional, excellent supervision and coaching services.
+Since its founding, the DGSv has worked towards greater transparency on the market for all parties involved through standardization, to the benefit of serious supervisors and coaches as well as clients.

 We set standards …

-Coaching has been established as a format for reflection for professionals and managers, groups and teams in all areas of the workplace: in organizations in social services, business, politics, academia and administration.
-The DGSv supports professionals and managers in these fields by creating a place of connection and exchange as the industry’s largest professional association for coaching.
+Supervision and Coaching have been established as formats for reflection for professionals and managers, groups and teams in all areas of the workplace: in organizations in social services, healthcare, church, business, politics, academia and administration.
+The DGSv supports professionals and managers in these fields by creating a place of connection and exchange as the industry’s largest professional association for supervision and coaching.

 … in professional development

-All members of the DGSv have been qualified through certified training or a recognized master’s program for their profession as coaches and fulfill the DGSv’s admissions criteria.
+All members of the DGSv have been qualified through certified training, a recognized master’s program for their profession as supervisors/coaches or similar qualifications and fulfill the DGSv’s admissions criteria.
 They have profited from a time-intensive and professionally demanding training, amounting to at least 640 hours of course work.
 Only those who have already completed 300 hours of relevant continuing education are admitted to this type of training.
 In order to distinguish themselves from the competition, our members bear the titles of “DGSv Supervisor” or “DGSv Coach”.

 … with an ambitious community